dannymagnus/CI_MS2_Space-Trek/README.md

 The defeat screen consists of 5 sections:
 - The enemy ship is visible and the player’s ship fades off the screen.
+- The centre box updates with a defeat message.
 - The score of the players ship and the enemy ship.
 - A ‘play again’ button which restarts the quiz.
 - The container box which will turn red.